Make Your Next Trip Extraordinary

 Trusted Travel Expert

-From accessing the private quarters of the current resident Knight of Malta to shopping with a famed chef in the local markets, brothers Jason and Damon can unlock doors in Malta that you couldn’t find on your own and probably didn’t even realize exist.
-Both citizens of Malta (where their mother was born), Damon is based on the islands and Jason lives in Canada—so you can reach one or the other of them at just about any hour of the day or night.
-They’re equally skilled at making the most of a one-day shore excursion, adding a few nights in Malta onto a trip elsewhere in Europe, or custom-tailoring a weeklong exploration of the islands’ deep history.
-And they work with a range of accommodations, from luxury hotels to locally run boutique properties and classic Mediterranean palazzos that you can have all to yourself (with private maid, butler, and chef service, if you like).
+From accessing private residences of nobility in the city of Mdina to meeting members of the Knights of Malta, brothers Jason and Damon can unlock doors that you couldn’t find on your own and probably didn’t even realize exist.
+Damon is based in London and Jason lives in Canada; both are citizens of Malta, where their mother was born and where they have a team on the ground.
+They’re equally skilled at making the most of a one-day shore excursion, adding a few nights in Malta onto a trip elsewhere in Europe, or custom-tailoring a weeklong exploration of the islands’ rich history and culture.
+They work with a range of accommodations, from luxury hotels to locally run boutique properties and classic Mediterranean palazzos that you can have all to yourself (with private maid, butler, and chef service, if you like).

 Things to Do and See